 |SOW 2054H||Honors Community Involvement (three credit hours)||SOW 2054H is an Honors Program course adapted from SOW 2054.
 Community Involvement is also used as a teacher recertification course and a college-level dual enrollment class for high school students.|

 More than 150 faculty members offer Service-Learning as a component in their courses.
 These instructors award their students course credit for Service-Learning hours performed in the community.
 Instructors may choose to offer extra credit in the course or offer Service-Learning credit as a substitute for other assignments.
 Check the course syllabus or ask your instructor if they offer Service-Learning as a course component

 EFSC offers students the opportunity to earn an extra credit hour in course sections

 of many disciplines.
 The student registers and is charged for an extra credit hour

-and receives a separate grade on his or her academic transcript for the 4th/5th credit
+and receives a separate grade on their academic transcript for the 4th/5th credit

 option.
 Only students enrolled in an instructor’s regular classes can register for

 the 4th/5th credit option, and EFSC students can take up to three 4th/5th credit options

 during their academic career.
 Learn more about this in an overview PDF.

 The 4th/5th credit option requires a minimum of 20 hours of community Service-Learning, attendance at a reflection seminar hosted by the Center for Service-Learning and Civic Engagement and written reflection assignments or presentations as determined by the faculty instructor.
 Check the course syllabus or ask your instructor if they offer the 4th/5th credit option.